School of Art

 Associate Professor, Art Education; Arts in Context – Creative Leadership

-Sharif Bey is a dual assistant professor in art education and teaching and leadership in the College of Visual and Performing Arts and Syracuse University’s School of Education.
+Sharif Bey is a dual associate professor in art education and teaching and leadership in the College of Visual and Performing Arts and Syracuse University’s School of Education.
 He is additionally a studio artist who maintains an active exhibition record.
 He earned a Ph.D. in art education from the Pennsylvania State University.
 He holds an M.F.A in studio art from the University of North Carolina at Greensboro and a B.F.A. in ceramics from Slippery Rock University of Pennsylvania.

 After receiving an M.F.A, Bey was employed as a studio coordinator in MCG’s Youth Development Program, where he supervised a staff of art teachers, offered curricular and technical support to Pittsburgh public school teachers, conducted teacher training workshops, and ran an after-school visual arts program in ceramics.
 As a doctoral student in 2003, Bey was awarded a Fulbright Scholarship and conducted research on post-socialist art education reforms as a scholar and artist in residence at the Academy of Fine Arts and Design in Bratislava, Slovakia.